 The Yukon River.
 Rich with history and legendary amongst the tales of Robert Service, Jack London, and others.
 The extreme season of winter is the time when many of the stories and tales were made.
 A time where travel is by dogteam, warmth is by down jackets and fur ruffs, and light is by the moon and Aurora Borealis.

-Bring skis, snowshoes, dogs, or snowmachines to explore the winter landscape, where travel in any direction is made possible by snow and ice that blanket the land and water.
-While the main trail in the area is on and along the Yukon River, exploration in other places is only limited by your own desire for adventure and ability to survive.
+Bring skis, fatbikes, snowshoes, dogs, or snowmachines to explore the winter landscape, where travel in any direction is made possible by snow and ice that blanket the land and water.
+While the main trail in the area is on and along the Yukon River, exploration in other places is only limited by your method of travel and own desire for adventure, plus ability to survive in this harsh winter climate.

 The public use cabins along the Yukon River are always open, even in the depth of winter, and stocked with firewood.
-Standard public use cabin policies apply.
-Learn more about our Public Use Cabins here.
+Please replace the firewood you use and take only your memories (and garbage!) with you.

 The most accessible starting point for an adventure to Yukon-Charley is the small town of Circle, located at the end of the Steese Highway.
 Roughly 160 miles from Fairbanks, Circle lies on the west bank of the Yukon River, as it leaves the mountainous bluffs and enters the Yukon Flats.
 Very few accommodations are available in Circle and gas is expensive compared to in Fairbanks.
 More than half of the drive is on dirt roads that will be covered in snow and ice during winter, although routinely maintained by the state.
 Be prepared for white-out conditions over two 3,800+ foot mountain passes.
 Bring food, water, warm clothes, a sleeping bag, and extra gas because help can be a long ways away in this wild stretch of remote highway with no cell phone coverage.